aoi-buh/Keyboard-Layouts-Doc/book/Chapter 7: Lateral Stretches (10 min).md

 On matrix keyboards the rows are perfectly aligned vertically, but on row stagger they are not.
 Therefore, some lateral stretches vary greatly in length depending on the keyboard:

 - The LSBs with the bigger discrepancy between row stagger and matrix are those where one key is on the bottom row and the other key is on the top row.
 These are 0.75U shorter/longer laterally on row stagger.
-For example, Qwerty CT:
+For example, Qwerty `CT`:

 <span>
 	<img src="../assets/chapter7/qwerty rowstag ct.png">